Dethada/Password-Recovery-Utility/README.md

 # C Assignment

-Remember to link crypt library using `-lcrypt` when compiling.
+Remember to link crypt library and openmp using `-lcrypt` and `-fopenmp` when compiling.

 ## Cryptographic hash lookup generator